panoply/esthetic/readme.md

 ### [PrettyDiff](https://github.com/prettydiff/prettydiff) and [Sparser](https://github.com/unibeautify/sparser)

-[Austin Cheney](https://github.com/prettydiff) who is the original author of [PrettyDiff](https://github.com/prettydiff/prettydiff) and [Sparser](https://github.com/unibeautify/sparser) created these two projects and this module is only possible because of the work he has done.
+Æsthetic is made possible because of the [Austin Cheney](https://github.com/prettydiff) who is the original author of [Sparser](https://github.com/unibeautify/sparser) and [PrettyDiff](https://github.com/prettydiff/prettydiff).
 Austin is one of the great minds in JavaScript and I want to thank him for open sourcing these tools.

-Both PrettyDiff and Sparser were abandoned in 2019 after a nearly a decade of production.
-Austin has since created [Shared File Systems](https://github.com/prettydiff/share-file-systems) which is a privacy first point-to-point communication tool, please check it out and also have a read of
+Both PrettyDiff and Sparser were retired in 2019 after a nearly a decade of production.
+Austin has since created [Shared File Systems](https://github.com/prettydiff/share-file-systems) which is a privacy first point-to-point communication tool.
+Please check it out and also have a read of
 [wisdom](https://github.com/prettydiff/wisdom) which personally helped me become a better developer.

 ## Author 🥛 [Νίκος Σαβίδης](mailto:nicos@gmx.com)